 October 18, 2016 – For the first time in decades, new drugs and therapies that may provide real relief for anyone living with eczema are close to being available.
 For many, this is a time of unprecedented hope.
 But what if there were a way to prevent the very first flare, to stop eczema from even starting?
 Frustrated by […]

-A recent survey conducted by the National Eczema Association (NEA) in early September revealed at more than 20% of parents and caregivers who responded indicated their children experienced bullying at school, during extracurricular activities or with friends because of eczema.
-The Dermatology Times highlighted this difficult problem in a recent article, Survey puts spotlight on […]
+October 4, 2016 — A recent survey conducted by the National Eczema Association (NEA) in early September revealed at more than 20% of parents and caregivers who responded indicated their children experienced bullying at school, during extracurricular activities or with friends because of eczema.
+The Dermatology Times highlighted this difficult problem in a recent article, […]

 PRESS RELEASE One in five children with eczema will be bullied this school year due to their disease, according to the National Eczema Association San Rafael, California, September 7, 2016 – Results from a new National Eczema Association (NEA) survey of eczema parents and caregivers show that at least one in five children with eczema, including […]

-Understanding AD’s impact to improve your quality of life People living with atopic dermatitis (AD), the most common and chronic form of eczema, know first-hand the burden AD has on both individuals and families.
-The impacts reach far beyond the serious effects of the disease symptoms such as itch, pain, and inflammation –they also include […]
+Understanding AD’s impact to improve your quality of life July 19, 2016 — People living with atopic dermatitis (AD), the most common and chronic form of eczema, know first-hand the burden AD has on both individuals and families.
+The impacts reach far beyond the serious effects of the disease symptoms such as itch, pain, and […]

 We asked, you answered.
 The verdict?
 People living with eczema want more information and more options.
 This past January, many of you responded to a 6-question online survey to evaluate patient satisfaction and the role of doctors in the treatment of the most serious form of eczema, atopic dermatitis (AD).
 We learned that the vast majority of […]